mopidy/mopidy/docs/api/js.rst

 The promise objects returned by Mopidy.js adheres to the `CommonJS Promises/A
 <http://wiki.commonjs.org/wiki/Promises/A>`_ standard.
 We use the
-implementation known as `when.js <https://github.com/cujojs/when>`_.
-Please
+implementation known as `when.js <https://github.com/cujojs/when>`_, and
+reexport it as ``Mopidy.when`` so you don't have to duplicate the dependency.
-refer to when.js' documentation or the standard for further details on how to work with promise objects.
+Please refer to when.js' documentation or the standard for further details on how to work with promise objects.

 Cleaning up